euank/include-repo/README.md

 # include-repo

-This rust crate implements a macro which embeds the entire git repository the code resides in into the built executable.
+This rust crate implements a macro which embeds all files in the project's git repository into the final executable.
+It does not embed git history nor metadata, but rather includes a tarball much like `git archive` would produce.

 Why might you want this?
 Well, the primary use-case I can think of (and in fact what I built it for) is to provide an